You might be wondering where your car tire pressure disappears to, a few hours after refilling yet you recently bought new tires.

 Operating a portable tire inflator for charging your car tires or any other inflator only needs you to follow a few easy-peasy steps that even your granny will get around.

-- Place the portable air compressor on a flat surface on your driveway or any other roadway where you might be.
+- Place the portable air compressor on a flat surface.

 - If it’s dark, turn on the LED flashlight to illuminate the inflator and your work area.
 You might also want to switch on the emergency light if you are causing any obstruction.

-- Detach the dust cap covering the first tire valve and then attach or screw the air hose chuck onto the tire’s valve stem.
+- Detach the dust cap covering the first tire valve and then attach or screw the pressure duct chuck onto the tire’s valve stem.

-- If you are using a cordless battery charged air pump then go to step 6.
+- If you are using a cordless battery charged air compressor then go to step 6.
 If not, plug the pump’s power cord into a 12V cigarette lighter socket or any other 12V outlet.
-Ensure that the outlet’s current rating matches that of the inflator.

 - Turn on the pressure display unit, select your desired display units, and set the desired pressure by pressing the (+) or (-) button.
 Wait for the display to stop flashing.

-- Turn on the compressor power switch and leave it to pump to your desired pressure.
-A pump with automatic shutoff will automatically shut off when the set pressure is reached.
+- Turn on the compressor electric switch and leave it to pump to your desired pressure.
+A pump with intelligent shutoff will automatically shut off at the set pressure.
 If it doesn’t have the system, then you should turn off the power when the pressure is a fraction above the set pressure to compensate for the loss when detaching.

-- Unscrew or detach the valve connector, replace the dust cap onto the tire valve and disconnect the power cord from the socket.
+- Unscrew or detach the valve connector, replace the dust cap onto the tire valve and disconnect the DC cord from the socket.

 Please have a look at this short video showing how to put air in a car tire